valterc/ki2/README.md

 - Receive notifications when shifting battery is low
 - Audio alerts before upcoming synchro shift or when reaching shifting limits

+> [!NOTE]
+> The following features require the Ki2 shifting devices to be added to Karoo as extension sensors:
+>
+> - Use of native Karoo ride elements
+> - FIT file recording of gear shifts
+> - Low battery notifications

 ## How can I install the app?

 1. Find the link to the Ki2 APK file from the latest [release page](https://github.com/valterc/ki2/releases/latest/)